-Discharges from Lakes Apopka, Eustis, and Griffin are controlled by Apopka-Beauclair Lock and Dam, Burrell Lock and Dam, and Moss Bluff Lock and Dam, respectively.
-Water levels in these lakes are controlled by regulation schedules adopted since 1960s.
-The typical regulation schedule draws down lake level during spring/summer, and brings back lake level in November.
-This regulation schedule was designed to provide water storage during the wet periods to minimize flooding.
-Each lake's water control structure is operated by the District according to its regulation schedule.
+Discharges from ILakes Apopka, Eustis, and Griffin are controlled by the Apopka-Beauclair Lock and Dam, Burrell Lock and Dam, and Moss Bluff Lock and Dam, respectively.
+Water levels in these lakes are controlled by regulation schedules adopted since in 1960s.
+The typical regulation schedule draws down lake levels during spring/summer, and brings back-lake levels up in November.
+Theseis regulation schedules were-was designed to provide water storage during the wet periods to minimize flooding.

+Each lake's water control structure is operated by the District according to theirs regulation schedule for the structure.
 Obviously, different operators take different steps to follow regulation schedule.
-The balancing of the system is as much of an art as it is an engineering decision.
-Variable rainfall, watershed lag time, headwater and tailwater relationships and human intervention makes the development of stage discharge relationships for each structure difficult to achieve.
-To model the release of water from these structures, the average discharges according to lake level above regulation schedule were calculated for each structure based on the actual operation records obtained from District's senior engineer, John Richmond.
+The Bbalancing of the system is as much of an art as it is an engineering decision.
+Variable rainfall, watershed lag times, headwater and tailwater relationships, and human interventions makes the development of stage_discharge relationships for each structure difficult to achieve.
+To model the release of water from these structures, the average discharges according to lake level above regulation schedules were calculated for each structure based on the actual operation records obtained from District's senior engineer, John Richmond.
 When lake level is below regulation schedule, a minimum discharge is released as long as the level is above the sill invert elevation (Tables 13-15).
-Table 13.
-Water discharge schedule at Apopka-Beauclair Lock and Dam used in LAUORB HSPF model (cfs)